quipuapp/quipu-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quipu plugin for WooCommerce allows you to automate all your business' billing.
-Send custom invoices and manage your online store quickly and easily!
+Send custom invoices and manage your online store!

 == Description ==

 Quipu plugin for WooCommerce allows you to automate all your business’ billing.
 Send custom invoices and manage your online store quickly and easily!

-All you can do with Quipu for WooCommerce
+All you can do with Quipu for WooCommerce:

 * Every time an order is successfully paid, the invoice automatically appears in your Quipu account
 * You can customize them, send them by mail, duplicate, download and much more